Jaredh027/MultimodalAI/README.md

 # Multimodal RAG Assistant with NVIDIA NeMo
 Adapted example built on top of and using NVIDIA AI Foundation Models.

+Example Use Case: Sample HTML of a desired product page taylored to the user's company

+Breif Overview: Developed to input an image of a product section of a website.
+The user will then enter their desired company from their external document.
+Using this information the AI Assistant will output HTML similar to the HTML displayed in the image inputted earlier; this HTML will be taylored to the users selected company.

 # Implemented Features
 - [RAG in 5 minutes Chatbot Video](https://youtu.be/N_OOfkEWcOk) Setup with NVIDIA AI Playground components
 - Source references with options to download the source document